 The Royal Agricultural Society was allowed to use the park at show time in 1865.
 The exhibitions were very popular, and in December 1887 one Sydney resident wrote a letter to the editor of the Sydney Morning Herald, saying that the only celebration he was looking forward to was the Agriculture Society (of NSW)'s exhibition planned for 26th January 1888.
 The Showground was a major attraction for generations of Australians.

 The Parklands has always provided a venue for special events including conventions, exhibitions, film productions, sporting events, the Gay and Lesbian Mardi Gras as well as the Royal Easter Show.
 In recent years Centennial Park has developed its capacity to hold special events.
 Recently the parklands have played host to a number of events such as Dame Kiri Te Kanawa, Big Bold and Brassy, Hermes International Show jumping and Concert for Life.
 The Parklands was also an open-air venue for the Sydney 2000 Olympic and Paralympic Games road cycling and marathon events (Conybeare Morrison & Partners, v.2, 2005).

-In 2013 the park will celebrate its 125th anniversary, with various celebrations.
-A ten day light garden in January from the Paddington Gates down to Centennial Parklands DIning will highlight that area, a tree planting on Australia Day, development of the Park's inaugural master plan and construction of the first ever children's garden will occur throughout the year.
+In 2013 the park celebrated its 125th anniversary with various celebrations.
+A ten day light garden in January from the Paddington Gates down to Centennial Parklands DIning highlighted that area, a tree planting on Australia Day, development of the Park's inaugural master plan and construction of the first ever children's garden occured throughout the year.
 Executive officer Peter Hadfield called on the state and federal governments to commit $20m to establish a future fund for the park (Wentworth Courier, 2012, 9).